yAudit/reports/content/11-2024-Olympus-Emission-Manager.md

 - Invader-tak

 ## Table of Contents <!-- omit in toc -->
-{: .no_toc }

 1. TOC
    {:toc}

 ## Review Summary

 **Olympus Emission Manager**

 The Olympus Emission Manager is intended to issue new Ohm in exchange for a reserve token at a given minimum price premium, emission rate, and price.
 These variables are set by Ohm controlled addresses, however a mechanism exists to issue more Ohm if a Chainlink oracle price of the reserve asset is sufficiently above the governance set minimum price premium.

 A Reserve Migrator contract as also included in the review.
 The intent of this contract is to migrate DAI from DAI to USDS using a Maker provided conversion contract.

 The contracts of the Olympus Emission Manager [pull request](https://github.com/OlympusDAO/bophades/pull/424) were reviewed over 5 days.
 The code review was performed by 2 auditors between November 4, 2024 and November 9, 2024.
 The repository was under active development during the review, but the review was limited to the latest commit at the start of the review.
 This was commit [e367e7977ea58a2fd365296d9c9f620c7cd0512d](https://github.com/OlympusDAO/bophades/pull/424/commits/e367e7977ea58a2fd365296d9c9f620c7cd0512d) for the OlympusDAO/bophades repo.